top of page

 Raina hangs up believe sign

 One of my favorite things to highlight or complain about is diversity.
 A program created by four white guys leaves room to complain about.
 Starting there, the show feels divided into three segments, also known as seasons.
 Season one is a brilliant masterpiece…truly delving into the core of the leading characters…who are all mostly white.
-While I love Ted (Jason Sudeikis), Roy Kent (Brett Goldstein), Coach Beard (Brendan Hunt), Rebecca Welton (Hannah Waddingham), Keely Jones (Juno Temple), Jamie Tartt (Phil Dunster), and Nathan Shelley (Nick Mohammed) .
+While I love Ted (Jason Sudeikis), Roy Kent (Brett Goldstein), Coach Beard (Brendan Hunt), Rebecca Welton (Hannah Waddingham), Keely Jones (Juno Temple), and Jamie Tartt (Phil Dunster), and Nathan Shelley (Nick Mohammed) all but Mohammed are white actors.

 Okay, I don’t love all of those characters.
 Coach Beard being one—I find he adds very little to the show, and his featured episode in season 2 pushes the plot nowhere, which would be fine if it added intrigue to the character.
 Alas, kind of like Batman and Robin.
 He’s there when Batman (Ted) calls but has no real storyline or personality…I think.
 I never got into Batman.
 Why is he a bat?
 He doesn’t have echolocation and can only fly his private jet.
 But depending on the actor playing him, you might need a rabies shot…or a type of antibiotic or other medication.